MadBomber/htm/docs/development/index.md

 **Q: How do I run tests without a database?**

 A: Unit tests (like `test/htm_test.rb`) don't require a database.
-Integration tests require TimescaleDB.
+Integration tests require PostgreSQL with pgvector.
 See the [Testing Guide](testing.md) for details.

 **Q: What's the preferred debugging approach?**